 Some Typical Problems that may occur in the Pump

-- Wear of the impeller: The excessive wear can occur in the impeller due to the pitting effect, and this condition can often be worst if the solid particles are not removed from the suction line.
+- Wear of the impeller: Excessive wear can occur in the impeller due to the pitting effect, and this condition can often be worst if the solid particles are not removed from the suction line.

 - Corrosion: Due to the corrosive nature of the fluid, the pump can be corroded.

-- Surge or back surge: Due to rapid change into the velocity of flowing fluid.
+- Surge or back surge: Due to rapid change in the velocity of flowing fluid.

 - Overheating of the pump: Due to the low flow rate overheating can occurs in the pump.